Richard-githome/hngx-stage-2/DOCUMENTATION.md

      - Status: 400 Bad Request (if required fields are missing or invalid)

 4. **PATCH /api/{user_id}
-   - Description: Update a person by ID (serialNumber).
+   - Description: Update a person by ID.
    - Parameters:
      - Path Params:
-       - user_id (number): The ID (serialNumber) of the user to update.
+       - user_id (number): The ID of the user to update.
    - Request:
      - Body: Person Object (name is required)
    - Response: